 18 Perfect Fourth of July Campsites in California

-Picture this: kayak races instead of parades, campfire s’mores under towering redwoods, and fireworks reflected in glassy lakes.
-From waterfront festivities to mountain retreats, this guide covers some of California’s best Fourth of July camping experiences—no complicated planning, no endless scrolling.
+Kayak races instead of parades, campfire s’mores under towering redwoods, and fireworks reflected in glassy lakes.
+From waterfront festivities to mountain retreats, this guide covers some of California’s best Fourth of July camping experiences.

-Let’s map out where you’ll be making memories this Independence Day.
+Let’s map out where you will be making memories this Independence Day.

 Mountain Majesty at Kings Canyon National Park